 Why would someone with PCOS be prescribed metformin?

-Polycystic ovary syndrome (PCOS) is the most common hormonal issue affecting young women.
+Polycystic ovary syndrome is one of the most common hormonal issues affecting women of reproductive age.

-Metformin helps you to manage your blood sugar levels, and fight insulin resistance, and it can even help you to lose weight.
+Metformin helps to manage your blood sugar levels and fight insulin resistance, and it can even help with weight loss.

 If you have PCOS, you might be prescribed metformin because it has been shown to stabilize hormone levels and because it helps many women get back to regular menstrual cycles.

-If you have PCOS and have struggled with weight gain, irregular periods, acne, or infertility, your doctor or medical provider may prescribe you metformin to manage these symptoms.
+If you have PCOS and are dealing with weight gain, irregular periods, acne, or infertility, your doctor or medical provider may prescribe metformin to help you manage these symptoms.

 Is metformin safe to use for PCOS?

-Metformin is broadly accepted as a safe medicine, no matter the reason it is prescribed for you.
+Metformin is broadly accepted as a safe medicine, no matter the reason it is prescribed.

-It is important to note, however, that metformin for the treatment of PCOS is not officially approved by the Food and Drug Administration (FDA).
-Any prescribing by a physician to treat PCOS with metformin will be prescribed as “off-label”.
+It is important to note, however, that metformin for the treatment of PCOS is not officially approved by the U.S. Food and Drug Administration (FDA).
+Any prescription by a physician to treat PCOS with metformin is considered “off-label.”

 There is a risk of side effects that you should be aware of when taking the drug for PCOS.

-The most common side effects of metformin include gastrointestinal symptoms such as nausea, vomiting, and diarrhea.
+The most common side effects of metformin include gastrointestinal (GI) symptoms such as nausea, vomiting, and diarrhea

-There are also very rare – and more serious – side effects such as lactic acidosis, which is an increase in lactic acid in the blood.
+There are also very rare — and more serious — side effects such as lactic acidosis, which is a potentially fatal condition in which lactic acid builds up in the body.
 It’s much more likely to occur in people with kidney or liver problems, so your doctor will likely ask you about your medical history before prescribing metformin.

-Long-term use of metformin is also known to increase the risk of vitamin B12 deficiency for some people, so supplementation or bloodwork is sometimes recommended.
+Long-term use of metformin is also known to increase the risk of vitamin B12 deficiency for some people, so bloodwork and supplementation of this nutrient, if needed, is sometimes recommended.

-Metformin has also not undergone rigorous clinical trials in pregnant and breastfeeding women, although there is an evidence base to expect it would be effective.
+Metformin has also not undergone rigorous clinical trials in pregnant and breastfeeding women, although there is evidence to suggest that it would be effective.

 Can PCOS go away with metformin?